Executive Summary

 Social Unrest

 These issues have been simmering for decades.
 Confidence in government has steadily ebbed.
-The functionality of our economic system is being challenged.
-A divisive political system will be put on trial and this will have long-term social and economic consequences.
-The national political system that forms in 2021 will be faced with problems not seen since the Great Depression and equity could well be the cardinal issue.
-For better or worse, the new administration will be mandated to make changes if it can.
+The functionality of our economic system is being questioned.
+The unstable political system will have long-term social and economic consequences and will shape our national destiny.

-The federal government has invested trillions into attempting to stall the economic collapse.
-Tax revenues have fallen.
-Much of the spending for economy recovery will become national debt.
-State and local governments cannot incur dept. A number are already facing bankruptcy.
-The impact on government services at all levels will also be tested.
+Tax revenues, however, have fallen where populations have declined.
+State and local governments cannot incur debt.
+A number are already facing bankruptcy.
+The impact on government services at all levels will continue to be tested.
+There just isn’t enough money to turn the tide.
 Again, local communities will be forced to find their own resources.

-We are at a turning point and we have choices.
-Will it be a return to business as usual or is there something now perhaps more desirable?
+We are at a turning point, and we have choices.
+Will it be business as usual or is there something now perhaps more desirable?
 Indeed, will it even be possible to return to business as usual?
 There are many powerful variables at work.
 We need to better understand the nature of the problems we are dealing with.
-We need information to do that.
-We need a system of evaluation that will give us realizable, and not just hoped for, scenarios.
-And we need to decide how we will invest in first recovery and second, assuring sufficient local resiliency to not have to do this all over again in a few years.
+We need programs that will give us realizable, and not just hoped for, outcomes.
+We need reliable information to do that.
+We need education and skills development.
+We need community solidarity.
+And we need to assure sufficient local resiliency to not have to do this all over again in a few years.

+Revitalization is at least as much community as economic development.
 The Transition Centre business model has always focused on the local community and how to make it more resilient.
+This mandates a focus on the development of a robust sense of community.
 We have been fortunate to acquire a great deal of information, to develop methodologies, to identify key principles and best-practices and to configure alternative approaches.
-Our Blueprint proposes a transformative program for making communities more secure.
+Our Blueprint proposes a transformative program for making communities more safe, secure, and livable.

 The Transition Centre’s approach is not radical.
 It has no ideological or utopia objective.
 We don’t dwell on theories about who did what.
 We don’t expect someone else to fix the problems.
-The problem is the problem.
-It is what we are currently experiencing.
+The problem is the problem, a lack of real progress in addressing the issues the affect the wellbeing of society.
+It is about what we are currently experiencing.
 Our definition of problems is based on a practical appraisal of the facts of life.
-As presented below, we do have certain core principles.
-They are about practical, community-based, solutions to problems.
+Our core principles and practices are about concrete, community-based, solutions to problems.

 Background

-The Transition Centre Resiliency Blueprint is the product of a long evolution.
-The history of Transition Centre can be found at this
+The Transition Centre Resilient Communities Blueprint is the product of a long evolution.
+The history of Transition Centre can be found at this Link.

 The Mission of Transition Centre: